neoliv/procfilter/README.md

 ## Filters

-To simplify and clarify scripts, filters can be nammed.
+To simplify and clarify scripts, filters can be nammed or stay anonymous.
-eg: `f1 <- all`
+eg: `bash <- cmd('bash')
-Declares a filter nammed 'f1' that will select all processes (effectively being an alias to the predefined 'all' filter).
+Declares a filter nammed 'bash' that will contain all bash processes.
+eg: `_ <- setvar('myvalue', mytag, cmd('mycommand')) '`
+Creates an anonymous filter that will trigger the sertvar filter on all 'mycommand' processes.
+Using _ as a name will keep the filter namespace cleaner if you do not need this filter later on.
+This is especially useful with operators like 'setvar' and 'revar' that only decorate processes without filtering/grouping them.

 The order of declaration is meaningful and you cannot do forward references to yet undeclared filters.